userghmrt/testrepo/README.md

 ### Version v0.4.0a (alpha)

-CHANGELOG
-bitcoin RPC use
-[gitian][linux] static link libsodium add performance tests add benchamrks for network and tun add new RPC commands: rpc_btc_get_address add libcurl fix clocale initialization add openwrt support fix support .mo translation files update translation files for install.sh script add pfp prefix to our debug system macros(fix UB) [GUI] fix segfault (bad exception catching)
+* bitcoin (onchain) support
+  * ability to use Bitcoin Core Wallet via RPC
+  * using own mini RPC library (not using libcurl, though that was a plan for a moment)
+  * Yedino RPC command `rpc_btc_get_address`
+* add performance tests
+  * add benchmarks for network and tun
+  * many small tools
+  * including tool: raw send
+  * including tool: high-level wire tests, with IRQ pinning and thread pinning to CPU cores
+  * maybe more tools
+  * lots of tests and tests results (in wiki and in other docs)
+* fixes
+  * fix clocale initialization
+  * fix support .mo translation files (files search on init for build dir?)
+* porting
+	* gitian: static link libsodium
+  * linux without TUN: added `--tun-missing-ok 1` argument (linux only)
+  * add openwrt support (link to wiki explaning how to; possible changes in code if were needed, works)
+  * added systemd services and config files for Arch Linux
+* translations and co
+  * update translation files for install.sh script
+* refactoring
+  * add pfp prefix to our debug system macros (fix potential UB)
+* GUI
+  * fix segfault (bad exception catching)
-[GUI] add QRcode support
+  * add QRcode support (for BTC address)
-[GUI] add cmake build system
+  * add cmake build system for GUI
-added systemd services and config files for Arch Linux [GUI] change project website
+  * change project website
-[GUI] fix finding virtual ipv6 add --tun-missing-ok argument (linux only) search for data dir also in ../ from build
+  * fix finding virtual ipv6

 Older release notes are in [Changelog.md](Changelog.md).